rexliuser/sports_pose_scripts/README.md

 ## Pose estimation with motionBERT

-This is a pet project for 3D pose recovery given a 2D video applied in table tennis teaching.
+This is a pet project for 3D pose recovery for table tennis teaching.

-Compare student's pose with a teacher's pose.
+It compare student's pose with a teacher's pose, and output a score base on similarity in positino and speed.

 Core pose recovery processes come from motionBERT and Alphapose.